What Happened to Former NBA Player and Streetball Legend Rafer Alston?

 Though Rafer Alston may have averaged just 10.1 points, 2.8 rebounds, and 4.8 assists during his decade in the NBA, he’s still widely known throughout the world of streetball.
 Going by the name “Skip 2 My Lou,” he established himself as a playground legend.

 Alston suited up in the NBA for six different teams from 1999-2010, but that isn’t the most notable part of his legacy.

 Rafer Alston was a streetball legend

 The up-and-comer attended Benjamin N. Cardozo High School and graduated in 1994.
-After high school, he played college basketball at Ventura College in California and then transferred to Fresno City College and finished his basketball career at Fresno State University.
+After high school, he played basketball at Ventura College in California, transferred to Fresno City College, and finished his collegiate basketball career at Fresno State University.

-Alston also talked about what he looks for when he’s scouting players.
-“You want to get the best read on their psyche and attitudes when things are going good and bad for ’em,” he said.
-“To me, that’s the intriguing part about it.
+Of his scouting philosophy, he explained: “You want to get the best read on their psyche and attitudes when things are going good and bad for ’em.
+To me, that’s the intriguing part about it.
 You’re almost delving into the minds of players.”

 He’s now using that knowledge and experience to coach youth basketball and run camps for young guard talents.